karan-mungra/hide-and-seek/README.md

 - To again, record the history for the website.
 Just click again on the extension button which will be showing `Seek` as caption.
 - Now, the browser will again record history for that website.

-NOTE: The extension will only able to hide website from your local history.
-So, the extension will not effect history on other devices.

 Farewell, Hope you enjoy!